We recommend that you print and keep a copy of these Terms and Conditions for future reference.

 9. How long will enCircle keep my personal information?

 We will hold your personal information on our systems for as long as is necessary for the relevant service, or as long as is set out in any relevant contract you hold with enCircle or enCircle’s corporate retention schedule (this is a database that defines which documents should be kept and for how long).
-In the case that you wish to cancel your registration as a encircle.co.uk member, once an account is deleted a red flag goes on the database and, while people cannot use the personal information, it stays on the system for a period of one year for administration purposes before being deleted automatically.
+In the case that you wish to cancel your registration as a member of encircle.co.uk or any of our related websites, once an account is deleted a red flag goes on the database and, while people cannot use the personal information, it stays on the system for a period of one year for administration purposes before being deleted automatically and permanently.

 Where you contribute to encircle.co.uk enCircle will generally only keep your content for as long as is reasonably required for the purpose(s) for which it was submitted.
 For example, enCircle will only keep copies of entries to a photographic competition for the duration of the competition.
 However other projects are likely to have a longer, or even permanent, duration.